-Manuel Garcia (Apache/Mezica) is an architect who grew up and lives in Munich, Germany, active in the LGBT community.
+Manuel Garcia (Jicarilla Apache/Coahuiltecan) is an architect who grew up and lives in Munich, Germany, active in the LGBT community.

 Hengameh Yaghoobifarah is a feminist, activist, editor and journalist of Iranian descent who resides in Berlin, Germany.

 Dr. Hartmut Lutz is Professor Emeritus at University of Greifswald, who among other things has specialized in the phenomenon of Indian hobbyists, and who coined the term “Indianthusiasts”.

 Dr. Josylyn Segal is a cross-cultural psychologist of Cuban, Native and Jewish descent, who currently resides in Berlin, Germany, and holds an American and Israeli passport.